-What is Food and Who Decides?: The Cases of Milk and Meat
+What is Food and Who Decides?: Current Debates About Milk and Meat

 October 29 @ 6:30 pm

-Should plant based milks be called milk?
+Are plant-based milks milk?
 Is meat really meat if it is grown in a lab?
-Which stakeholders will get to have a say in making these decisions about or food?
-How can members of the public get involved in making these policies?
-This panel brings experts on food regulation and law together with experts on milk and meat to discuss processes of food regulation and the present and future of milk and meat regulation.
+Which stakeholders will get a say in making these decisions about our food?
+How can the public get involved in making these policies?
+This panel brings experts on food regulation and law together with experts on milk and meat to discuss food regulation and the present and future of milk and meat.
 There will be plenty of time for audience questions and discussion.

-Scott Rankin, Professor and Chair of the Food Science Department.
-Professor Rankin’s expertise is in dairy foods manufacturing, including pasteurization, dairy chemistry, ice cream, and cheese grading.
+Scott Rankin, Professor and Chair of the Food Science Department; studying foods manufacturing, including pasteurization, dairy chemistry, ice cream, and cheese grading.

-Jeff Sindelar, Associate Professor/Extension Meat Specialist, Animal Sciences.
-Professor Sindelar is an expert in meat science, meat processing and food safety.
+Jeff Sindelar, Associate Professor/Extension Meat Specialist, Animal Sciences; expert in meat science, processing and food safety.

-Steph Tai, Professor, UW-Madison Law School.
-Professor Tai’s research areas include environmental and administrative law, food systems law, and risk regulation.
+Steph Tai, Professor, UW-Madison Law School; specializing in environmental and administrative law, food systems law, and risk regulation.

-Monica Theis, Distinguished Lecturer, Department of Food Science.
-Ms. Theis is a registered dieticion nutritionist and specializes in Food, Foodservice Operations and Food Systems Management
+Monica Theis, Distinguished Lecturer, Department of Food Science; registered dietician nutritionist specializing in Food, Food Service Operations and Food Systems Management.

 Moderated by Noah Weeth Feinstein, Director of the Holtz Center for Science & Technology Studies, Associate Professor of Curriculum & Instruction.